 For example, some offsets traded on compliance markets are created based on crediting mechanisms governed by international climate treaties and administered by international institutions, such as Clean Development Mechanism or Joint Implementation projects.
 On the voluntary markets, the vast majority of projects follow rules and procedures set out by independent third-party organizations, such as the Gold Standard and the Verified Carbon Standard, which together audit and accredit about 80% of the offsets in the voluntary market.

 Carbon offsets are often used by corporations to meet the goals of their climate policies.
-According to the NewClimate Institute, more than 800 businesses worldwide have announced or are contemplating plans to achieve net-zero emissions by 2050 or earlier and align themselves with the Paris Agreement.
+According to the NewClimate Institute, more than 1,500 companies worldwide have announced plans to achieve net-zero emissions by 2050 or earlier and align themselves with the Paris Agreement.
 In order to achieve these goals, some high emitting industries, such as oil, mining, airlines and steel, will need to rely on carbon offsets since a large share of their emissions cannot be abated with current technologies.
 Carbon offsets are anticipated to be instrumental in achieving decarbonization when low-carbon alternatives are not available, too expensive or hard to scale.
-According to Goldman Sachs, about 25% of current global GHG emissions are not abatable under current technologies at prices less than $1,000/t CO2e.

-Echosystem Marketplace estimates that the amount of carbon traded in voluntary markets worldwide in 2018 was 98.4 Mt CO2e for a total market value of US$295.7 million.
-Forestry and land use projects comprised the majority of transaction (56% by volume), followed by renewable energy projects (26%).
-A growing number of corporations that are looking to use “nature-based solutions” to offset their GHG emissions have created a demand for forest carbon offsets.
-Forest carbon offset projects include improved forest management (IFM), avoided conversion (AC) of forestland to a non-forest use and afforestation/reforestation (AR).
+Ecosystem Marketplace estimates that the amount of carbon credits traded in voluntary markets worldwide in 2019 was 104 Mt CO2e for a total market value of US$320 million.
+Forestry and land use projects represented the majority of transactions (50% by value), followed by renewable energy projects (19%).
+A growing number of corporations that are looking to use “nature-based solutions” to offset their GHG emissions have created a demand for forest carbon credits.
+Forest carbon credit projects include improved forest management (IFM), avoided conversion (AC) of forestland to a non-forest use and afforestation/reforestation (AR).

-Carbon Streaming intends to participate in the voluntary and compliance carbon markets by creating streaming arrangements with individuals, companies and governments to stream carbon credits from their assets or property.
-All of our carbon offsets will have high “environmental integrity” and be accredited by third-parties, such as the Verified Carbon Standard.
-Carbon Streaming will seek reliable and transparent monitoring, reporting and verification of its carbon offset projects.
-We will also prioritize carbon offset projects that offer other environmental co-benefits (e.g. pollution mitigation, protection of biodiversity or water conservation) and benefit local communities.
+Carbon Streaming intends to participate in the voluntary and compliance carbon markets by creating streaming arrangements with individuals, companies and governments to stream carbon credits from their assets or properties.
+We will seek carbon credits that have high “environmental integrity” and are accredited by third-parties, such as the Verified Carbon Standard.
+Carbon Streaming will also require reliable and transparent monitoring, reporting and verification of its carbon credit projects.
+In addition, we intend to prioritize those projects that offer other environmental co-benefits (e.g. pollution mitigation, biodiversity or water conservation) and benefit local communities.

-We believe that the demand for carbon offsets will rise in the future as more companies adopt climate action plans, which are increasingly being required by shareholders and customers.
-In addition, the carbon compliance market for airlines (CORSIA) should also increase demand for carbon offsets given that CORSIA, though a compliance market will use a mix of compliance and voluntary carbon offsets.
-Also, the postponed 26th session of the Conference of the Parties (COP 26) to the United Nations Framework Convention on Climate Change (UNFCCC) will take place in November 2021, where they will discuss Article 6 of the Paris Agreement which includes a pledge to establish an international carbon market.
-One of the topics to be discussed at COP 26 is accounting protocols for carbon offsets to avoid emissions being double counted and standards for environmental assessment.
+We believe that the demand for carbon offsets will rise in the future as more companies adopt climate action plans, which are increasingly being required by shareholders, regulators and customers.
+In addition, the carbon compliance market for airlines (CORSIA) should also increase demand for carbon offsets given that CORSIA, though a compliance market will use a mix of compliance and voluntary carbon credits.
+Also, the postponed 26th session of the Conference of the Parties (COP26) to the United Nations Framework Convention on Climate Change (UNFCCC) will take place in November 2021, where they will discuss Article 6 of the Paris Agreement which includes a pledge to establish an international carbon market.
+One of the topics to be discussed at COP26 is accounting protocols for carbon credits to avoid emissions being double counted and standards for environmental assessment.
 Once these have been established, we believe there may be greater demand for carbon offsets by countries to meet their Nationally Determined Contributions (NDCs) under the Paris Agreement.